Due to essential works the West footpath is currently closed. The East footpath/cycleway is open for cyclists and pedestrians.

 Opened in 1890, the Forth Bridge is a Scottish icon that is recognised the world over as the most famous of cantilever designs.

-The world's first major steel structure, the Forth Bridge represents a key milestone in the history of modern railway civil engineering and still holds the record as the world’s longest cantilever bridge.
+The world's first major steel structure, the Forth Bridge represents a key milestone in the history of modern railway civil engineering and and for 28 years held the record as the world's longest span.

 A full-scale restoration project to return the bridge to its original construction condition was completed in 2012.